 The Island Peak lies in proximity to the Mera Peak.
 The Mera Peak is higher than the Island Peak but is less technically challenging.
 The trek on the rugged terrains of above 5000m in the Everest region is quite challenging

+The weather has a huge role in the Island Peak Climbing Difficulty, it is a major difficulty factor during Island Peak Climbing.
 You must have known by now that the weather in the Everest region is highly unpredictable.
 Not only that the temperature also fluctuates from 20 degrees Celcius to –20 degrees Celsius depending on the month that you seek to climb Island Peak.

 The spring months (April-May), and the autumn months of (September-October) have temperatures ranging from 0 degrees to 15 degrees during the daytime and -5 degrees to -10 degrees during the night.
 The harsh sun reflected by the snow-capped mountains and the harsh winds also causes trouble.